Skip to Content

 If spider plant leaves become pale, then check the light level.
 Low light is responsible for color loss, poor growth, and watering issues.

-Direct sunlight causes spider plant leaves to become scorched and lose their color.
+On the other hand, direct sunlight causes spider plant leaves to become scorched and lose their color.

-Therefore, if you want to make these plants bushier, give them enough bright indirect light!
+So, if you want to make these plants bushier, give them enough bright indirect light!

 Generally speaking, the spider plants aren’t heavy drinkers, but it all depends on other growing conditions.

-Contrary to popular belief, water type plays a significant role in plant growth because they’re susceptible to fluoride, chlorine, and other harmful compounds found in tap water.
+Well, not many gardeners realize that water type plays a significant role in plant growth because they’re susceptible to fluoride, chlorine, and other harmful compounds found in tap water.

 When watering, aim for the soil only, as the leaves can rot if water gets on their surface.